listed alphabetically

 Renoir Gaither writes from Saint Paul, MN.
 He listens to jazz, speaks psycho-politics, and favors anarcho-syndicalism.
 His work has appeared in Crab Fat Magazine, Soliloquies Anthology, Berkeley Poetry Review, and Obsidian: Literature in the African Diaspora.

 N.Y.
 HAYNES holds a Masters in Physiology, with a concentration in cardiovascular disease.
-She is an emerging writer, a poet and playwright, as well as an avid athlete currently residing in New York.
+She is an emerging writer, a poet, and playwright, as well as an avid athlete currently residing in New York.
 Please direct all questions and comments to: 1greatfulgoddess@gmail.com

 Erin Jamieson holds an MFA in Creative Writing from Miami University of Ohio.
 Her writing has been published or is forthcoming in After the Pause, Into the Void, Flash Frontier, and Foliate Oak Literary, among others, and her fiction has been nominated for a Pushcart Prize.
 She currently teaches English Composition at the University of Cincinnati-Blue Ash College and works as a freelance writer.